 Most help desk tools offer multi-channel support, meaning you can integrate them with as many support channels as you want.
 These channels could include email, live chat, phones, social media, knowledge bases, and more.
 The primary purpose of a checklist like this is to describe how to set up and integrate each communication channel that your customers will use to communicate with your support team.
 Here’s what it can include:

-Phone: Explain how to set up the call center, connect VoIP providers, and create an IVR menu with call routing options.
+- Phone: Explain how to set up the call center, connect VoIP video phone providers, and create an IVR menu with call routing options.

-Live chat: Outline how to place live chat widgets onto websites and set up proactive chat triggers.
+- Live chat: Outline how to place live chat widgets onto websites and set up proactive chat triggers, such as VoIP instant messaging.

 Help desk software solutions may have different settings and workflow management options.
 When highlighting the basic and advanced help desk settings, pay particular attention to outlining the following features: